dunamismax/dunamismax/README.md

 ## About

-Go developer specializing in **modern full-stack development and system programming** with zero framework overhead.
-I build comprehensive learning environments and production-ready applications using Go 1.24, modern HTTP routing, and cutting-edge build automation.
+Go developer specializing in **modern full-stack development and system programming** with cutting-edge tech stacks.
+I build comprehensive learning environments and production-ready applications using Go 1.24, Svelte 5, and modern build automation.

-**Current Focus**: Two production-ready monorepos showcasing progressive Go mastery - from comprehensive learning fundamentals with playground experimentation to enterprise web applications.
+**Current Focus**: Two production-ready monorepos showcasing progressive Go mastery - from comprehensive learning fundamentals with playground experimentation to high-performance web applications with modern frontend frameworks.

 ---